SERG-Delft/delftswa/2022/index.md

     3. an assessment of [quality and (potential) technical debt](assignment.html#quality); and
     4. a [scalability study](assignment.html#scalability) identifying possible scalability issues and proposing architectural changes to address them.
 3. [Contributing changes](assignment.html#contributions) to the open source system selected (via pull requests submitted on GitHub)
-4. Preparing a final video/presentation/poster summarizing the key results, and answering questions about it.
+4. Preparing a final video and presentation ~~(and poster)~~ summarizing the key results, and answering questions about it.
 5. Reviewing work from other teams, to learn from them, and to give them feedback

 The four essays can build upon each other, but should be independently readable.